 The market for innovative digital assets like technology, med-tech and fintech industries remain very high in Australia.
 We are essentially in an era where you can add "tech" to the end of almost any sector, and you'll find key opportunities – think PropTech, MarTech, EdTech.
 Disruptive tech, like AI-powered chatbots and SaaS companies, continue to attract investors who are drawn to the powerful growth potential, opportunity to scale and stable recurring revenues.
 Also, there remains plenty of interest in data centres, registries and cables as we know that data security continues to be the only area that constrains that sector's tradability.

 Healthcare, Pharmacare and Biotech

-They stick to a structured set of disciplines and have the need to provide strong returns to their investors within a defined time frame.
+They stick to a structured set of disciplines and need to provide strong returns to their investors within a defined time frame.
 This creates a relentless focus.
-When this is coupled with rigour, talent, liquid capital and niche expertise, it leads to value creation over a period of ownership (generally 3-5 years).
-If a business owner's most crucial task is to make their business more valuable - we should look to how PE firms do this.
+When this is coupled with rigour, talent, liquid capital and niche expertise, it leads to value creation over ownership (generally 3-5 years).
+If a business owner's most crucial task is to make their business more valuable - we should look at how PE firms do this.